spotlightpa/poor-richard/content/news/2025-03-25-SPLSPECIALELEX0325.md

 “Lancaster County is worth investing in,” Sexton added.
 “It is not a safe Republican area anymore.”

-State Republicans have so far offered little public comment on the race.
-A spokesperson for Pennsylvania Senate Republicans’ campaign arm did not reply to a request for comment, while Capitol sources privately expressed shock at the result.
+A spokesperson for state Senate Republicans’ campaign arm argued that the result does “not accurately reflect the challenges Democrats face.”

+“While this special election doesn&#39;t alter the reality that voters in the 2024 general election opted to retain a Republican State Senate as a firewall to Governor Shapiro&#39;s progressive agenda, it is clear that defeating Democrats in this election cycle will require significant resources,” spokesperson Michael Straw said.

+He pointed to a $100,000 donation to Malone from a Chicago-based liberal political group.

 In a fundraising email Wednesday, Pennsylvania activist Cliff Maloney blamed Republicans for failing to push mail ballots or engage grassroots supporters.
-Maloney founded the door-knocking operation Pennsylvania Chase and made headlines las year for “<a href="https://www.cnn.com/2024/10/25/politics/benedictine-sisters-of-erie-pennsylvania-election-fraud-viral/index.html">falsely</a>” accusing nuns in Erie of voter fraud.
+Maloney founded the door-knocking operation Pennsylvania Chase and made headlines last year for “<a href="https://www.cnn.com/2024/10/25/politics/benedictine-sisters-of-erie-pennsylvania-election-fraud-viral/index.html">falsely</a>” accusing nuns in Erie of voter fraud.

 &#34;This special election proves that if we do not CONSTANTLY fight the Dems at mail-in votes... we will lose,&#34; the email said.